alfredo1995/duck-hunt/README.md

 <br>

 At Godot, practically everything is a Node.
-A node can represent a sprite, an animation, a sound or practically anything else in your project.
+A node can represent a sprite, an animation, a sound

     Name: Each node has a name so it can be called;